facebookarchive/AsyncDisplayKit/_docs/containers-astablenode.md

 `ASTableNode` is equivalent to UIKit's `UITableView` and can be used in place of any UITableView.

+##Just One Required Method##

-ASTableNode replaces both of UITableView's required methods
+ASTableNode replaces UITableView's required method

 `tableView:cellForRowAtIndexPath:`

-and

-`tableView:heightForRowAtIndexPath:`

 with your choice of **_one_** of the following methods